 Elk hunting in Buchanan, Dickenson, and Wise counties is available through an elk hunt lottery https://dwr.virginia.gov/wildlife/elk/hunting/elk-lottery/.
-Interested individuals may apply for the lottery between February 1 and March 30 annually.
+Interested individuals may apply for the lottery each spring.
 The fee to apply for the elk hunt lottery is $15 for Virginia residents and $20 for non-residents.

-Virginia’s first elk hunt within the Elk Management Zone (Buchanan, Dickenson, and Wise counties) will occur October 8-14, 2022.
-This comes on the 10-year anniversary of Virginia’s elk restoration program.
+Virginia’s second elk hunt within the Elk Management Zone (Buchanan, Dickenson, and Wise counties) will occur October 14-20, 2023.
 Six lucky hunters will have the opportunity to harvest a bull elk from Virginia’s restored elk population.
-Stay tuned later this fall to hear about the hunters’ success.
-Information on applying for the fall 2023 elk hunt will be available in January 2023.
+Stay tuned later in fall 2023 to hear about the hunters’ success.
+Information about the inaugural elk hunt in 2022 can be accessed at: https://dwr.virginia.gov/blog/2022-dwr-elk-hunt/.
+Information on applying for the fall 2024 elk hunt will be available in January 2024.

 In All Areas Outside of Buchanan, Dickenson, and Wise counties:

 Any elk (bull, cow, or calf) can be taken on any day of an open deer season (archery, muzzleloader, or firearms) in the county/locality in which the individual is hunting.
 Legal weapons for taking elk coincide with legal weapons for deer during that specific season except that elk may not be taken with a slingbow or air rifle.